Algoteers/Improvement-Proposals/SIP 001 - Auth-Streaming-MVP-P2P-Roadmap.md

-# SuperAlgos Auth & Network Roadmap
+# SIP 001 - SuperAlgos Auth & Network Roadmap

 _This roadmap is a recommendation by Ira Miller aka isysd.
 It is for discussion, not yet an official team plan._